cybik/hoywishes/README.md

-# What?
+# What is this dumb thing

-Currently: a quick and dirty tool to extract a wish target URL from Genshin Impact and Honkai Star Rail datafiles.
+It's a quick and dirty tool to extract a wish target URL from Genshin Impact and Honkai Star Rail datafiles.

-Future: who knows?
+## Current Features

+* Support for Genshin Impact and Honkai Star Rail
+* Wish URL extraction
+* Local JSON backup of Hoyo wish data over time

+## Future

+Who knows?
+This is a hope list, not a wish (heh) list

-- Live website with easily clickable buttons to get the latest link
+* Daemonized live website with easily clickable buttons to get the latest link
-- Data extraction based on the link itself (metadata obtainable)
-- Local wish data backup

-## TODO

-* URL-as-argument mode